wayfair-incubator/forker/README.md

 ### Advanced

-# CHANGEME
-If you are automating forking on behalf of a GitHub organization, you may wish to leverage the optional `addUser` and `licenseAllowlist` params:
+If you are automating the creation of forks on behalf of a GitHub organization with many users, you may wish to leverage the optional `checkUser`, `promoteUser`, and `licenseAllowlist` params:

 ```yaml
 uses: wayfair-incubator/forker@v0.0.5